OverallGod/RhapsodyServer/README.md

 Feel free to modify the code and etc but be sure to credit me!

 # DISCLAIMER
-YOU ARE NOT TO SELL THIS SOURCE
+YOU ARE NOT ALLOWED TO SELL THIS SOURCE

 # FEATURES